 One of the more common questions have about the life of a beef cow has been, what is the difference between a cow and a heifer.
 A heifer has not given birth to offspring.
 A cow has given birth once or more.
 To be more specific, we can break it down into more technical terms.
 Here’s a new addition to my beef cattle glossary:

 Parity– Number of different times a female has had offspring.

-In this case we’re talking cattle, of course I reckon it applies to any female who bears offspring.
+In this case, we’re talking cattle, of course, it applies to any female who has offspring.
 Cows are classified into 3 parities.

 The goal is to have heifers close to 65% of mature weight at breeding, and 85% of mature weight when having their first calf.
 For a cow who will be 1,100 pounds when full-grown that’s approximately 715 pounds at breeding and 935 after first calving.

 A cow who has given birth once is referred to as primiparous.

 This primiparous cow was born in the Spring of 2010 and had her first calf in February 2012.
 Best management practices aim to breed nulliparous heifers so they’ll have their first calf a month ahead of the mature cow herd.
 This gives the primiparous cows an extra 30 days to regain weight, provide nutrients for peak milk production, and prepare her reproductive tract for rebreeding.

 Cows will naturally rebreed within the first few months after giving birth.
 Farmers actually keep the bulls separated from the cows to give some to recuperate after having birth (I imagine it’s pretty hard work giving birth) and to maintain a uniform calving season.
 We want cows to calve within a month or two of each other so we can provide adequate nutrition for the entire group easier and calves will be more uniform at weaning and easier to feed.